Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 To configure the test set use the custom properties `Run tests in parallel` and `Max parallel tests` (0 - no limit).

+Since Rapise 7.2 - RapiseLauncher can run configurations (see Input Data Table section below) in parallel.
+This feature is controlled via `Unroll input data for parallel execution` custom property of a test set.
+See the [Parallel Execution Webinar](https://youtu.be/bNoWZjOE3hQ) for more details.

 ### Input Data Table

 !!! important